ztyyLV/web-twain-docs/faq/chrome-106-107-warning.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Warning message - Canvas2D: Multiple readback operations using getImageData are faster with the willReadFrequently attribute set to true.
-See: https://html.spec.whatwg.org/multipage/canvas.html#concept-canvas-will-read-frequently
+title: Warning message - Canvas2D Warning
-keywords: Dynamic Web TWAIN, Error Troubleshooting, Canvas2D
+keywords: Dynamic Web TWAIN, Error Troubleshooting, Canvas2D, Warning
-breadcrumbText: Warning message - TCanvas2D: Multiple readback operations using getImageData are faster with the willReadFrequently attribute set to true.
-See: https://html.spec.whatwg.org/multipage/canvas.html#concept-canvas-will-read-frequently
-description: Warning message - Canvas2D: Multiple readback operations using getImageData are faster with the willReadFrequently attribute set to true.
-See: https://html.spec.whatwg.org/multipage/canvas.html#concept-canvas-will-read-frequently
+breadcrumbText: Warning message - Canvas2D Warning
+description: Canvas2D Warning
 permalink: /faq/chrome-106-107-warning.html
 ---

-# Warning Troubleshooting
+# Error Troubleshooting

 ## Warning message - Canvas2D: Multiple readback operations using getImageData are faster with the willReadFrequently attribute set to true.

+### Symptom

+When you are using Chrome 107(developer version) & 106 (official version) or any version above these, you could encounter a warning in console:

+Canvas2D: Multiple readback operations using getImageData are faster with the willReadFrequently attribute set to true.
 See: https://html.spec.whatwg.org/multipage/canvas.html#concept-canvas-will-read-frequently

 ### Cause

-When you are using Chrome 107(developer version) & 106 (official version), you could encounter a warning in console:
+The attribute `willReadFrequently` has not been set to `ture` if you are using Chrome 107(developer version) & 106 (official version).

-Canvas2D: Multiple readback operations using getImageData are faster with the willReadFrequently attribute set to true.
-See: https://html.spec.whatwg.org/multipage/canvas.html#concept-canvas-will-read-frequently

 ### Solution

-It will be fixed in official release v18.
-Online demo had already fixed this warning.
-Please contact us if you would like to eliminate this.
+Our online demo has already fixed this warning.
+Please contact us if you would like to eliminate this in your application.

+### Planning

+The warning message will be fixed in version 18.0.